 As a kid, I always remember the 100th day of school being a day filled with FUN!
 Kids would dress up like they were 100 years old, we would play games, and everyone had fun doing activities with the number 100.

-I wanted to bring that same fun to our homeschool this year.
+I try to bring that same fun into our homeschool every year.

 *Please note that these are not affiliate links and are all products I personally purchased.

-Fun things that we did on the 100th Day of School (HOMESCHOOL EDITION):
+Fun things that we have done on the 100th Day of School (Homeschool Edition):

 - Counted to 100 with a number chart.

-- Built the number 100 with Pattern Blocks.
+- Pattern Blocks to build the number 100.
 Creating with pattern blocks has always been a favorite activity for my kids.
 These pattern block templates are from Rulers and Pans Balances on Teachers Pay Teachers.
 Get the cards here !

-- Made Crowns.
+- 100th Day of School Crowns.
 I used this Free Crown Template from Inspiration Made Simple!

 That’s it!